-The winningest coach in Georgia College soccer history, Hope Clark finished her seventh season at the helm of the Bobcat soccer program in 2016.
-Clark came to Milledgeville after three seasons as the head coach of the women’s soccer program at Auburn University Montgomery.
+The winningest coach in Georgia College soccer history, Hope Clark wrapped up her eighth season at the helm of the Bobcat soccer program in 2017, one of her best yet.

-Clark owns an 91-84-15 overall coaching record, including 56-62-11 at the helm for the Bobcats.
+Clark owns a 102-90-15 overall coaching record, including 67-68-11 at the helm for the Bobcats.
 She has been responsible for four 10-win seasons at Georgia College, the most for any coach in program history.

-In her seven seasons, the Bobcats have put nine members on the All-Peach Belt Conference (PBC) Teams, including four All-Region honorees and the program’s second All-American and first PBC Player of the Year in Amanda Bartholomew.
+In her eight seasons, the Bobcats have put 11 members on the All-Peach Belt Conference (PBC) Teams, including five All-Region honorees and the program’s second All-American and first PBC Player of the Year in Amanda Bartholomew.
 Ally Barys was named Academic All-American in 2015, and also took the Elite 15 Award for top GPA at the PBC Tournament.
-Clark has also coached 29 Peach Belt All-Academic Team members.
+Clark has also coached 37 Peach Belt All-Academic Team selections.

 GC Soccer made its lone PBC Championship game appearance with Clark as coach in 2013, coming a penalty kick shootout away from playing in the NCAA Tournament for the second time in program history.

 The 2015 season featured another 10-win affair at 10-8-2, with a 7-4 mark in Peach Belt play, a school record for PBC victories in a season.
 The Bobcats also earned hosting duties for a PBC Tournament Quarterfinal.
 Ragnheidur Bjarnadottir earned a spot on the NSCAA All-Southeast Region Third Team, the first midfielder to do so in Georgia College history.